tremor-rs/tremor-runtime/docs/tremor-script/index.md

 |__influx__|Not required|Tests if the underlying value conforms to Influx line protocol specification|__record__|Returns an influx line protocol record matching extractions based on supplied specification|
 |__json__|Not required|Tests if the underlying value is json encoded|__depends on value__|Returns a hydrated `tremor-script` value upon extraction|

 There is no concept of _injector_ in the `tremor-script` language that is analogous to extractors.
-Where relevant the langauge supports functions that support the underlying operation ( such as base64 encoding ) and let expressions can be used for assignments.
+Where relevant the langauge supports functions thatcsupport the underlying operation ( such as base64 encoding ) and let expressions can be used for assignments.